afranson/cl-gnuplot/README.md

 ```
 ![niche-2d-plotting](./resources/niche-2d.png "Specialized 2D Plotting")

-TODO: Add a multiplot with all the other kinds of 2d plots (bar, violin, histo, etc.) since they're as easy as just adding format strings and settings.

 # 3D Plotting
 Default is "with pm3d".
 You must use a format string "with lines" ("w l") to do wireframe style plots.